momentohq/momento-dotnet-stackexchange-redis/README.template.md

-If you'd like compile-time checking to tell you if you are using any APIs that we don't yet support, we provide our own `IMomentoRedisDatabase` interface, which is a fully compatible subset of the official `StackExchange.Redis` interface `IDatabase` but explicitly lists out the APIs that we currently support.
+If you'd like compile-time checking to tell you if you are using any APIs that we don't yet support, we provide our own `IMomentoRedisDatabase` interface, which is a fully compatible subset of the official `StackExchange.Redis` interface `IDatabase`, but explicitly lists out the APIs that we currently support.

-So, you can make a one-line change to your constructor call and get back an instance of this interface instead of the default `StackExchange.Redis` interface, and then the C# compiler will catch any calls that your code is making to Redis API methods that we don't yet support, so you'll know before you even try to run the code.
+With a one-line change to your constructor call, you get back an instance of this interface instead of the default `StackExchange.Redis` interface.
+Then the C# compiler will catch any calls your code is making to Redis API methods that we don't yet support, so you'll know before you even try to run the code.

 All you need to do is type the `MomentoRedisDatabase` object we instantiated above as